petersem/posterr/README.md

 - Visit the [Discord Group](https://discord.gg/c5mHXaY5) for discussions and limited support.
 - **The default password is:** raidisnotabackup

- > **IMPORTANT NOTE ON UPGRADING FROM v1.3.0 OR EARLIER**
+ > **IMPORTANT NOTE ON UPGRADING FROM v1.4.0**
- > - You will need to go into settings and enable 'Now Screening', 'On-demand', 'Sonarr', and 'Radarr'.
-(Not required for fresh installs)
- > - You should also go into settings - now screening, and (at least) set the local network filter on.
+ > - If you _had_ 'Now Screaning', 'On-demand', 'Sonarr', or 'Radarr' disabled previously, you will need to disable these in settings again.

 ## Features
  - Displays movies, shows, and music that are currently playing.